-For the past four years, the Veterans Back-to-Work Boot Camp has provided comprehensive career guidance, mentorship, job-hunting support and networking for almost 100 veterans
+For the past 5 years, the Veterans Back-to-Work Boot Camp has provided comprehensive career guidance, mentorship, job-hunting support and networking for over 100 veterans

 “Marne Deithorn, Human Resource Director of Rivers Casino and a Marine veteran and program mentor since the inception, said.
 “Participants adapted to the changes and improvised to connect from every remote location to accomplish the requirements of the program.”